Thank you for your interest in New Jersey Monthly. Here are some guidelines that will help you in submitting material:

 • New Jersey Monthly is a statewide magazine covering the people, places and issues of New Jersey—and only New Jersey.
 Total audited circulation is about 90,000; total readership (based on pass-along copies) is more than 500,000.
 New Jersey Monthly also publishes New Jersey Bride, a twice-yearly bridal magazine.

 • Get to know our publication before pitching.
 Most stories published since 2007 are archived on our website.
 Copies of the magazine may be purchased on newsstands throughout the state ($4.99) or through our website.
 One-year subscriptions are $19.95.

 WHAT WE WANT

-• We are interested in timely stories about current issues; local personalities; healthcare; education; politics; business; the environment; science and technology; real estate and development; arts and culture; Jersey history and nostalgia; attractions and things to do; restaurants and food; shopping; beauty and fashion; home and garden; quirky, only-in-New Jersey stories; music and nightlife; local sports and athletes; and recreation.
+• We are interested in timely stories about current issues; local personalities; restaurants, food and dining; healthcare; education; politics; business; the environment; science and technology; real estate and development; arts and culture; Jersey history and nostalgia; attractions and things to do; restaurants and food; shopping; beauty and fashion; home and garden; quirky, only-in-New Jersey stories; music and nightlife; local sports and athletes; and recreation.
 We are looking for writers who can deliver brightly written, well-researched service articles, but we are also interested in investigative stories from qualified reporters.
 Profiles are typically 1,000-1,200 words; full-length feature stories run 2,000-3,000 words.
 If your query leads to an assignment, we’ll specify the length.
-Editor Julie Gordon makes most of the assignments, except as specified below.
+Editor Julie Gordon makes most of these assignments.

 • We leave hard news coverage to daily newspapers and 24/7 websites.
 However, we are interested in analytical pieces that bring a fresh or deeper perspective to the news.
 We also are interested in profiles of Jersey newsmakers.
 Contact editor Julie Gordon.

 • Restaurant reviews are done exclusively by a small group of carefully chosen reviewers (who do not reveal their presence when eating for reviews).
 Our dining section also includes short features on food news and trends specific to New Jersey.
-Restaurant/food coverage is assigned by dining editor Eric Levin.
+Contact editor Julie Gordon.